SiftLogic/sift_bulk_api_python/bulk_rest_api.md

     }
 ```

-\pagebreak

-##Delete the source and results files for a job once you've downloaded successfully:
+## Delete the source and results files for a job once you've downloaded successfully:
   Failure [404] if the job is not found
 ```javascript
     {